Valuation

 But there's still great risk.
 In a world with great leverage and convergence, Alice has to be special to stand out.
 If she doesn't embrace what makes her unique, the person(s) she is mimicking will make her work irrelevant very quickly.
 Such courage isn't easy.
 And Alice may quit entirely for whatever reason.

-Even so, if I notice a hint of something special in Alice's work, something that reflects what makes her unique, something that moves me – I would value her personal token at $1B at the least.
+Even so, if I notice a hint of something special in Alice's work, something that reflects what makes her unique, something that moves me – I would value Alice at $1B at the least.
 We already value promising pre-revenue startups at $1B or more.
 Alice has a transferable core skill, an exploding number of ideas to apply it across, and decades ahead of her in an exponentially accelerating world.
 Why would her potential be worth any less?

 But there's a critical factor that we haven't taken into account yet.